 There are two scenarios where notice of intent to enter is not required; those situations are in case of emergency or when repairs to other parts of the building unexpectedly require the landlord to enter the tenant’s unit.
 In these cases no prior notice or consent are required.
 After the landlord accesses the unit under these two scenarios, he must give notice to the tenant during the two days following the entry.

 Landlords must maintain the premises in accordance with the law and must make repairs to the dwelling to keep it in compliance.
+If a landlord fails to maintain a rental unit, the landlord has violated Chicago tenants rights.

 The list of examples of a failure to maintain the property is long, it includes: